-In ancient India, there existed a three-pronged structure in education.
-A child would receive primary education until he/she was 8, for the next 8-12 years, secondary education was imparted.
+There existed a three-pronged structure in education.
+A child would receive primary education until he/she was 8.
+For the next 8-12 years, secondary education was imparted.
 The university education was considered the pinnacle of knowledge.

 Students entered universities to explore the final intellectual frontiers.
 It was at these majestic seats of learning that students were molded to achieve greatness.

-Located in modern-day Rawalpindi, Punjab in Pakistan, Takshila or Taxila once upon a time was known as the intellectual capital of India.
+Located in modern-day Rawalpindi in Pakistan, Takshila or Taxila once upon a time was known as the intellectual capital of India.

 This might surprise you but Takshila flourished several centuries before the Universities of Alexandria and Constantinople even existed.

-Takshila became a melting pot of cultures as students converged there from far lands.
-It is said that many influential Indian scholars composed their epoch-making work while teaching at Takshila.
+Takshila became a melting pot of cultures as students used to come there from far lands.
+Many influential Indian scholars composed their epoch-making work at Takshila.

 It is believed that Chanakya wrote Arthashastra – an ancient Indian treatise on economic policy and military strategy – during his teaching tenure at Takshila University.
-Maharishi Charak also composed his medical treatise Charak Samhita at Takshila university.
+Maharishi Charak also composed his medical treatise Charak Samhita there.

 The revered Sanskrit scholar and grammarian Panini also taught at Takshila.
-It’s at Takshila where he produced his best work called Ashtadhyayi (eight chapters) – a complex, rule-based grammar book of Sanskrit that survives in its entirety to this day.
+He produced his best work called Ashtadhyayi (eight chapters) there.
+It was a complex, rule-based grammar book of Sanskrit that survives in its entirety to this day.

 The dark times befell the university when Kushanas – a central Asian tribe – invaded Takshila and ruled over it until 250 AD.
 They added little to the stature of this great seat of learning.
 As a result, the education system at Takshila started to recede.